-Continuous Integration (CI) and Continuous Delivery (CD) are two main DevOps Software Development practices which help organizations to deliver applications in a faster and reliable way.
+Continuous Integration (CI) and Continuous Delivery (CD) are two main DevOps Software Development practices that help organizations to deliver applications in a faster and reliable way.
 In Continuous Integration, developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
-Thus developers can find and locate error quickly and improve software quality.
+Thus developers can find and locate errors quickly, hence improving software quality.

 A software should be consistent.
-Consistency means that software behaves as expected at every stages of the delivery chain.
-Test automation helps to achieve consistency by avoiding the chance of human error when while testing the application
+Consistency means that software behaves as expected at every stage of the delivery chain.
+Test automation helps to achieve consistency by avoiding the chance of human error while testing the application

-In CI/CD, sometimes we need to adjust to tools and frameworks rapidly when a better technology comes.
+In CI/CD, sometimes we need to adjust to tools and frameworks rapidly when better or more advanced technology arrives.
 If we have automated tests, then all configurations are done automatically.
-So that we can migrate to a technology easily.
+So that we can migrate to a new technology easily.

 Jenkins is a popular open source tool used to achieve continuous integration and build automation.
 It will execute a predefined list of steps and will send notification in case of success or failure.
 Jenkins can be extended by adding additional plug-ins based on our need.

 How Jenkins automated testing will make the life of an automation tester easier?

 Jenkins will allow the user to schedule a test automation script and run them at a specific time.

 Jenkins will display the test result trend graph.
 This graph will contain test failures from the previous build also.

 Test Result will contain all information such as the total number of test cases that were executed, time taken to execute the script, passed test and failed test case.